flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 This is a great way to do updates, you do an update locally and tests that it works.
 Then you can make a pull request against master to verify that it builds on all architectures before you merge it.

+## Build moderation

+Whenever an _official build_ from a merge is built, if any [permission](/docs/for-app-authors/requirements#permissions) is changed or any critical [Appstream field](/docs/for-app-authors/metainfo-guidelines/) changes value, the build will be held for moderation.

+Moderators will manually review the build and the permission change and can approve or reject the change if it is wrong or for more information.

+If it is rejected [flathubbot](https://github.com/flathubbot) will open an issue in the app repository with a comment from the moderator.
+The maintainer of the app is supposed to reply to that and answer any queries or fix the issues mentioned.

+If it is approved it will get automatically published without the usual 4-5 hours publish delay.

+If the maintainer logged in to the website once, they will get emails whenever a build is held for moderation or rejected/approved.

 ## `flathub.json`

 You can create a file called `flathub.json` to control various parameters of the build infrastructure.